What will my surgical care cost?

 How much does a consultation with Dr Sharp cost?

-At the time of booking your consult, you will be asked about the nature of your consultation, so that adequate time, clinic resources and the appropriate consultation fee can be advised.
+At the time of booking your consult, you will be asked about the nature of your consultation, so that adequate time and clinic resources can be allocated, and the appropriate consultation fee advised.

 Can I get a quote or estimate over the phone or by email?